ldss-project/hexarc/docs/developer-documentation/0-architecture/index.md

   **model**.
 - `Adapter`s: typically defines how the affordances of the service are exposed to its users, enabling technologies for communicating with one or more `Port`s of the service.
 This is the case of _inbound_ `Adapter`s, which are the most common types.
-However, an `Adapter` could be used also to monitor the service and to communicate its events to third-party services, which is the case of _outbound_ `Adapter`s.
+However, an `Adapter` could also be used to monitor the service and to communicate its events to other services, which is the case of _outbound_ `Adapter`s.
 - `VertxService`: it's the service itself, or at least the part of the service holding together its `ServiceComponent`s.
 In fact, this `ServiceComponent` is used internally for integrating all the `ServiceComponent`s of the service into a single `Verticle` that can be deployed within